kbelloo/landing-page/README.md

 # landing-page
-capstone project of a landing page done with tailwind CSS
+A landing page done with tailwind CSS (capstone project)